Parks, Performances, and Pop-Ups: Soak in NYC This Spring and Summer – All Near Flatiron!

 - General park info and updates (visit the Madison Square Park Conservancy homepage)

 From there, heading downtown, Union Square Park shifts the pace.
 By May, it’s consistently active, with the Greenmarket acting as the main draw – but by no means the only one.
 There is always something happening in Union Square.
-Sit and take your pick of Barnes & Nobel and the Strand bookstore within blocks.
+Plus, take your pick of Barnes & Noble’s flagship store and the Strand Bookstore within blocks.

 What’s happening at Union Square Park: